DiptoChakrabarty/learn_devops_with_projects/aws/apply_lifecycle_policy_s3/Readme.md

-# python script to delete s3 data
+#  applying lifecycle policy s3

-this project holds a python script which can delete S3 data which is older than 30 days
+this project holds a python script which applies a predefined lifecycle policy for a given s3 bucket

 ## by [@selamanse](https://github.com/selamanse)